Top ten jobs for refugees – public administration

 - Program analyst – Program analysts improve programs by evaluating and analyzing them, finding ways to make them more effective.
 This is a valuable expertise as many programs in government and non-profits can be improved with outside help.

 - Translator and interpreter – Interpreters work with spoken words and conversations, and translators work with written words.
 The same person can do both jobs.
 These are great jobs for refugees and immigrants.
+Learn how to be a translator or interpreter

 - Housing specialists – People who work in these careers are responsible for helping families find affordable housing.
 Since the need for affordable housing is rising for refugees and immigrants, this will be a great career to look into.